jupyterhub/jupyterhub/docs/source/reference/server-api.md

 In this case, `ready` and `url` are the same as in the server model, and `ready` will always be true.

-A significant advantage of the Progress API is that it shows the status of the server through a stream of messages.
-An example of a typical complete stream from the API is as shown below:
+A significant advantage of the progress API is that it shows the status of the server through a stream of messages.
+Below is an example of a typical complete stream from the API:

 ```